ashayshub/express-autop/README.md

 ### is based on expressjs, sequelize, pug, cheerio, request, express-paginate

 ### ToDO
-1. Add get price support
-2. Use config file
+1. Use config file
-3. Add some throttle/sleep to r.get calls
+2. Add some throttle/sleep to r.get calls